anonyknight/anonyknight.github.io/docs/techs/System-Design/Grokking-the-system-design-interview/Components/Kafka.md

 ### Common termns

-**Brokers**

-they receive data from producers, reliably store them and provide them into consumers.
+**Brokers**: they receive data from producers, reliably store them and provide them into consumers.

-**Records**

-A message or an event stored in Kafka.
+**Records**: A message or an event stored in Kafka.

 ![Kafka message](../img/kafka.png)